Chow Hang-tung: Political activism and arrests

 On 14 December 2022, Chow won an appeal against her 15-month sentence over the banned 2021 vigil.
 The presiding judge said in a written statement that police "did not raise measures or conditions to be considered" in order to let the vigil take place during the pandemic.
 An application by the Hong Kong government to appeal against this ruling was approved by the Court of Final Appeal in June 2023.
 On 25 January 2024 Chow's acquittal was overturned by a panel of five judges in favor of the prosecution.
 She remained in a maximum security prison having been denied bail due to her separate national security charge, and due to her conviction, together with Hong Kong Alliance members Tang Ngok-kwan and Tsui Hon-kwong, to 4.5 months in jail in March 2023 over the refusal to comply with the data demand.
 The retrial at the High Court ended on 21 February 2024 with the 15-month sentence being upheld.

 On 28 May 2024, Chow was arrested for alleged publication of seditious social media posts, in connection with a Facebook page related to the impending anniversary of the Tiananmen crackdown.
 The arrests were the first under the Safeguarding National Security Ordinance that had taken effect in March 2024.

+During the sentencing hearing she was cut off after reading out the first few sentences of her mitigation statement, which was uploaded on a personal page after the hearing and is quoted here:

+The Court pretends the issue is not about sharing ideas, but rather the so- called sowing of hostility.
+Yet, the belief in ‘ending one-party dictatorship’ has never relied on an us-versus-them mentality or the incitement of hatred to sustain itself...
+As for the future, whether inside or outside prison, I will persistently strive to release pro-democracy activists, vindicate the 1989 Democracy Movement, hold those responsible for the Massacre to account, end one-party dictatorship and build a democratic Hong Kong and China.
+I will learn, improve myself, and try all manner of things until the day democracy arrives.
+This is a promise I have made publicly countless times.
+It is the solemn vow I made to the departed in the sea of candles, and I have no intention of breaking my word.
+If doing so makes me a criminal for life – if the law truly cannot accommodate our beliefs – then I would rather be a criminal than a person who betrays their conscience.

+On 11 September 2026, Chow was sentenced in the incitement of subversion case to seven years and three months in prison.

 Chow regularly represented herself in court cases.